Bridgewater Center for Rehabilitation & Nursing, LLC

 This FacilityNY Averagevs.
 NY Avg

 Total inspections Info Combined count of all routine and focused inspections.
 Excludes complaint investigations.
-29 This facility has 78% fewer total inspections than a typical New York State nursing home (2 vs. NY avg 9).↓ 78% better
+29 This facility has had 78% fewer total inspections than the New York State average (2 vs. NY avg 9).
+More inspections can mean more regulatory scrutiny rather than worse care.↓ 78% fewer

 Inspections with citations Info Inspections that resulted in at least one regulatory citation.
 24 This facility has 50% fewer inspections with citations than a typical New York State nursing home (2 vs. NY avg 4).↓ 50% better